 The user can find the detailed description and events of the organization on its profile page.

 If interested, the user can choose to follow the organization to keep updated with future announcements or to message them with any questions, concerns, or just a simple self-introduction.

 In the mean time, users can view the profile of other students, who can be their friends or the members of the organization that they are interested in.
 They have the opportunity to also directly message the person to have more in-depth but personalized conversations about the club.

 Users can directly message organizations with any questions, concerns, or just a simple self-introduction.
 They can also reach out to members of the organization if they want more to hear more personal insights and experiences.

 In the meantime, the chat function also allows the recruiting team of clubs to actively reach out to students that they think are potentially good fit for their clubs, thereby encouraging more proactive communications from both sides.

-The task at first was quite broad and open to investigation — exploring student groups is a dynamic process and can even be a little hectic sometimes, and there is definitely a lot to be improved in the process.
-After learning about experiences from different students, I discovered an opportunity space where students can be better connected to on-campus organizations and conversations with more personal storytelling can be encouraged.
+The task at first was quite broad and open to investigation — exploring student groups is a dynamic process and can even be a little hectic sometimes, and there is definitely a lot to be improved.
+After learning about experiences from different students, I discovered an opportunity space where students can be better connected to on-campus organizations and encourage conversations with more personal elements.
 Hence, I want to create this channel for both students and clubs to find their right fit.

-Because of the time given, I only had the opportunity to investigate more from the student’s point of view.
-If more time were given, I hope to learn more about the recruiting experiences of clubs and establish a more systematic and effective way for them to also reach out to students on the platform.
+Because of the time constraint of the design challenge, I only had the opportunity to investigate more from the student’s point of view.
+If I have more time, I hope to learn more about the recruiting experiences of clubs and establish a more systematic and effective way for them to also reach out to students on the platform.
 I would also want to conduct interviews with a wider range of students that are of different class standings and backgrounds to make sure that my design decisions address their needs.